qetza/replacetokens-task/README.md

   - replace tokens in your updated configuration file

 ## Release notes
+**New in 3.0.0**
+- **Breaking change**: If you were using the character escaping feature you need to select `custom` in _Escape values type_ parameter.
+- Add support to escape JSON in variable values (contributed by Justin Gould)
+- Add support to escape XML in variable values (contributed by Justin Gould)

 **New in 2.3.0**
 - Add support to escape characters in variable values ([#52](https://github.com/qetza/vsts-replacetokens-task/issues/52))